-Getting a business loan from a bank can be a nightmare even if you’re well qualified, because they’re slow and require tons of paperwork.
-Short term loan providers have stepped in to make getting a business loan easier for small businesses.
-In this article, we review the rates, terms, and qualifications of the two best short term business lenders: Kabbage vs OnDeck Capital.
+Getting a business loan from a bank can be a nightmare even if you’re well-qualified, because they’re slow and require tons of paperwork.
+Short-term lenders can make getting a small business loan easier.
+In this article, we review the rates, terms, and qualifications of the two best short-term loans for business: Kabbage vs. OnDeck Capital.

-We recommend an OnDeck business loan over a Kabbage loan because they offer lower rates for prime borrowers and can originate much larger loans.
+We recommend an OnDeck business loan over a Kabbage loan because it offers lower rates for prime borrowers (700+ credit score) and OnDeck can originate much larger loans.
 OnDeck can get you a term loan much quicker than traditional financing lenders, like banks.
 Plus, on average, OnDeck is half as expensive as a merchant cash advance.

-A Kabbage business loan can be a better fit than OnDeck if you can’t meet OnDeck’s revenue requirements or if you require monthly repayment terms.
-Kabbage business loans are much quicker and easier to get approved for than a traditional bank.
+As one of the best short-term loans, a Kabbage loan can be a better fit than OnDeck if you can’t meet OnDeck’s revenue requirements or if you require monthly repayment terms.
+Kabbage business loans are much quicker and easier to get approved for than a loan from a traditional bank.
 They’re also more affordable than a merchant cash advance.

 |Expected APR Range|

-Why We Chose OnDeck Capital as the Best Short Term Business Loan
+Why We Chose OnDeck as the Best Short-Term Business Loan

 When You Should Consider a Kabbage Loan Instead of OnDeck

-Very small businesses will have trouble meeting OnDeck’s minimum annual revenue requirement of $100K per year, but Kabbage only requires $50K.
+Very small businesses will have trouble meeting the minimum annual revenue requirement of $100,000 per year for an OnDeck loan, but Kabbage only requires $50,000.

-In addition, Kabbage loans have added flexibility because they work like a line of credit.
-You get a maximum amount of money that you can draw from as needed, and you only pay interest on money that you use.
-As you pay off what you borrow, those funds become available to you again (like a credit card).
-OnDeck also offers lines of credit, but the qualification requirements are stricter than Kabbage.
+- Loan Structure: Kabbage loans work like a line of credit.
+You can draw what you need up to your approved limit and only pay interest on the money you use.
+As you pay off what you borrow, it becomes available again.
+OnDeck also offers lines of credit, but the qualification requirements are stricter than Kabbage’s.

-OnDeck and Kabbage are both great at offering short term working capital.
-However, this doesn’t mean there aren’t viable alternatives.
-For example, you may qualify for a more affordable loan if you have outstanding customer invoices or if you process your customer payments with a specific service like Square or PayPal.
-Further, if you need a longer term loan, then an OnDeck or Kabbage competitor may be best.
+OnDeck and Kabbage are both great at offering short-term working capital.
+However, you might want to consider an alternative if you need a specific niche type of financing.
+For example, you may qualify for a more affordable loan if you have outstanding invoices or if you process your customer payments with a specific service, like Square or PayPal.
+Further, if you need a longer-term loan, then an OnDeck or Kabbage competitor may be best.